fgabel/Deep-Learning-and-Automated-Driving-Papernotes/comments/Rethinking Atrous Convolution for Semantic Image Segmentation.md

 ![HTC](../images/multi-scale-architectures.png?raw=true "Alternative architectures to capture multi-scale context.")

+* The repeated combination of max-pooling and striding at consecutive layers of these networks significantly reduces the spatial resolution of the resulting feature maps.
+Deconvolution remedies this, but max-pooling still "throws away" information.

 **Solution**:
 * Atrous convolution (aka dilated convolution), fixes this by leaving "holes" in the filters, adding an additional hyperparameter (called the *rate*).
+This is equivalent to spatially expanding filters by adding zeros in between filter weights.

 ![HTC](../images/atrous_conv.png?raw=true "Atrous convolution with kernel size 3 × 3 and different
 rates.
 Standard convolution corresponds to atrous convolution with rate = 1.
 Employing large value of atrous rate enlarges the model’s field-of-view, enabling object encoding at multiple scales.")

 **Notes**:

-* The repeated combination of max-pooling and striding at consecutive layers of these networks significantly reduces the spatial resolution of the resulting feature maps.
-Deconvolution remedies this, but max-pooling still
+* The authors emulate the above architectures with atrous convolutions: for one, they arrange atrous convolutional layers in cascade (similar to feature pyramids) and in parallel with different rates(similar to spatial pyramid pooling).
+* Patches are cropped from the image during training.
+For atrous convolution with large rates to be effective, large crop size is required; otherwise, the filter weights with large atrous rate are mostly applied to the padded zero region.